 Relevant topics include (but are not limited to) affective computing, computer vision, psychological perception, facial analysis and their applications related to visual cognition and understanding.
 The workshop will involve participants from both countries sharing their research experience, discussing state-of-the-art and future challenges and research topics.

 Early career researchers (defined as within 10 years of post-doc experience) are in particular encouraged to attend.
 The workshop has invited 4 mentors (Prof. Paul Rosin at Cardiff University, Dr Hongying Meng at Brunel University, Prof. Qinghua Hu at Tianjin University, Prof. Mingming Cheng at Nankai University), who are senior academics and will share their experience in research and lead discussions.
 The aim is to build a network with academics of shared interests that supports long-term, potentially inter-disciplinary collaboration.

-Due to the pandemic, the workshop will be organised later in the year, and we will start with a one-day seminar as a virtual event for UK participants, jointly hosted by Prof. Jufeng Yang at Nankai University (China) and Prof. Yukun Lai at Cardiff University (UK).
+Earlier in the year, following the COVID rules, a one-day seminar was organised which was a virtual event for UK participants, jointly hosted by Prof. Jufeng Yang at Nankai University (China) and Prof. Yukun Lai at Cardiff University (UK).

 The seminar programme is available here.

 This work was supported by a Researcher Links grant, ID 2019-RLWK11-10505, under the Newton Fund partnership.
 The grant is funded by the UK Department for Business, Energy and Industrial Strategy and Natural Science Foundation of China (NSFC) and delivered by the British Council.
 For further information, please visit https://www.newton-gcrf.org.